KwangYeol/dts/README.md

-dts: Generate sequence of datatimes, like seq
+dts: Generate sequence of datetimes, like seq
 =============================================

 ## Sequece of dates